 The journey of becoming a lawyer may sound complex not only to high schoolers but also to those in undergrad school.
 But it doesn’t have to be so.
 With tremendous enthusiasm in the field, you will find your way into the law profession.

-Choosing the suitable subjects in high school, preparing for an LSAT to join Law School, gaining experience and the proper certifications, and finally finding a job are merely steps to get you there.
+Choosing the suitable subjects in high school, gaining experience and the proper certifications, and finally finding a job are merely steps to get you there.
 Whether you are looking to champion justice or earn a good salary, a career as a lawyer can be your tool.

 1. Choose the Appropriate Subjects in High School

 Seeing that lawyers are involved in either defending or prosecuting criminals, writing wills, advocating, negotiating, giving legal counsel, and so on, communication is the heart of their career.

 And what comes to mind when you hear the word communication?
 Of course, language, whether written or oral, and there you got it.
 It would help if you majored in prerequisite languages in high school.
 For instance, English in Australia, New Zealand, Canada, the US, and the UK is necessary when joining Law School.
 Other subjects for aspiring lawyers are maths, history, Psychology, and government.

 To study the JD program in Canada, one needs to sit for the Law School Admission Test besides having a bachelor’s degree.
 However, you can join an LLB program straight after completing high school.
 Educational qualifications for Law School are GPA score for LLB and LSAT for the Juries Doctor.
 Other requirements are co-curriculum activities.
 LLB is four to 5 years in Australia and three years in the UK.
 In the US, there is no Undergrad course in law.
 Therefore, you need a bachelor’s degree in any field to join law school.